 Prong settings often feature four or six prongs.
 The recommended number of prongs depends on stone size and/or shape.
-For smaller stones you don’t want to have so many prongs it covers the stone almost as much as a bezel setting.
+For smaller stones you don’t want to have so many prongs it covers the stone, and makes it look smaller.

 Check out this Hexagon Diamond Ring Set, which uses six prongs to cover each corner.
-You can also see lessprongs on the smaller round cut stone.
-The three prongs are enough to keep it secure.
+You can also see less prongs on the smaller round cut stone topping its nesting ring.
+Three prongs are enough to keep it secure.

 A basket prong setting is very similar to the classic prong setting.
 Basket settings have a base into which the diamond is set (a 'basket' shape) as well as the prongs itself.

-This Oval Salt and Pepper Diamond Ring uses a basket prong setting, and has an additional U-Shapped accent.
-The U-Shapped accent is a purely aesthetic choice, and doesnt affect how strong the setting is.
+This Oval Salt and Pepper Diamond Ring uses a basket prong setting, and has an additional U-shaped accent.
+The U-shaped accent is a purely aesthetic choice, and doesn't affect how strong the setting is.
 But boy is it pretty!

-PROS: The “basket” reduces the exposure of the stone to knocks and bumps.
+The “basket” reduces the exposure of the stone to knocks and bumps, and the shorter prong length help with the sturdiness as well.
 This means it's a perfect alternative for those who love a classic prong setting, but want a little more sturdiness.

-CONS: The additional metal makes it look chunkier from the side.
+The additional metal can make it look chunkier from the side.

-Bezel settings have metal surrounding the gemstone, it goes all the way around and holds it tightly in place.
+A bezel setting means the metal surrounds the gemstone all the way around and holds it tightly in place.